ycyam-oliver/stock_sentiment_predict_based_on_sep/README.md

 ✅ Suppose this is correct (label is Positive), we save this (Xₜ, Yₜ) pair and use it to train an initial SFT model.

-> 📌Remarks: The positive/ negative price prediction label is given by stock price movement in the price data collected
+> 📌 Remarks: The positive/ negative price prediction label is given by stock price movement in the price data collected

-> 💬Comments: The SFT model (M_E) is like a student model supervised by the general purpose LLM model in this stage.
+> 💬 Comments: The SFT model (M_E) is like a student model supervised by the general purpose LLM model in this stage.

 ### Stage 2: Reward Model (r_θ) Training